pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/13_Classification_Store.md

 ## Overview

-The classification store has quite some similarities with the KeyValue datatype, the way how the keys can be added to the object differs as well as the variety of supported data types.
+The classification store has quite some similarities to a key/value-like datatype.

+A key/value data type allows to add an arbitrary number of key/value pairs to objects with the restriction that each key can only be added once to that object.

 #### The most important facts:
 * There can be multiple store with completely isolated feature sets.